1-rafael-1/pi-pico-alarmclock-rust/README.md

 ## Circuit

 This is my best attempt at a circuit diagram.
 Not knowing much about electronics and long-buried memories from school slowly re-loading from cold storage this was trial and error and a lot of googling before it worked.
-In this configuration i am reasonably sure it is okay to start soldering a first model.
+In this configuration I am reasonably sure it is okay to start soldering a first model.
 ![Circuit Diagram](circuit/circuit.png)

 ## Enclosure